pascaltribel/WavePropagation/README.md

 ## Experiments
 ### Epicenter
-The (Epicenter)[Epicenter/] directory contains experiments to compute the wave epicenter from its propagation measurement.
+The [Epicenter](Epicenter) directory contains experiments to compute the wave epicenter from its propagation measurement.
 To see those experiments, start a `jupyter server`:

 ```bash
 cd WavePropagation
 cd Epicenter
 jupyter-notebook
 ```

+Currently, we propose analysis of regression tools applied on the wave propagation and on the interrogators measurements.